REAP-Canada Funding

 National Agricultural Research Institute

 The Gambia National Agricultural Research Institute (NARI) is the Gambia's principal agricultural research and development institute focusing on the advancement of livestock, horticulture, agronomy and agro-forestry systems.
-NARI recognizes the high cost of the traditional extension systems for agricultural research and development existing in the Gambia and is interested in continuing to develop its experience with participatory approaches for plant material improvement as a strategy to increase its impact in the country.
+Their staff includes the leading agricultural and natural resource scientists in the country.
+NARI is presently developing its experience with participatory approaches for plant material improvement as a strategy to increase its impact in the country.
 It is also supporting the Participatory Learning and Action Research (PLAR) approach for rice improvement in the Gambia.

 Philippine Partners: